Tennis: French Open Results - 2nd Update - UrduPoint

 Tennis: French Open Results - 2nd Update

-French Open results on Wednesday, the fourth day of the 2022 tournament at Roland Garros (x denotes seeding; players representing Russia and Belarus are banned from competing under the name or flag of their countries):
+French Open results on Friday, the sixth day of the 2022 tournament at Roland Garros (x denotes seeding; players representing Russia and Belarus are banned from competing under the name or flag of their countries)